Yuvraj-Takey/Logic-Building/Network_Programming/PCAP_Programming/README.md

 # PCAP(Packet Capturing Library) Programming

-	Nowadays, computer networks are usually large and diverse systems that communicate using a wide variety of protocols.
+- Nowadays, computer networks are usually large and diverse systems that communicate using a wide variety of protocols.
 This complexity created the need for more sophisticated tools to monitor and troubleshoot network traffic.
 Today, one of the critical tools in any network administrator toolbox is the sniffer

-	Sniffers, also known as packet analyzers are programs that have the ability to intercept the traffic that passes over a network
+- Sniffers, also known as packet analyzers are programs that have the ability to intercept the traffic that passes over a network

-	Packet capture is the action of collecting data as it travels over a network.
+- Packet capture is the action of collecting data as it travels over a network.
 Sniffers are the best example of packet capture systems but many other types of applications need to grab packets off a network card.
 Those include network statistical tools, intrusion detection

-	Libpcap is an open source library that provides a high level interface to network packet capture systems.
+- Libpcap is an open source library that provides a high level interface to network packet capture systems.
-It was created in 1994 by McCanne, Leres and Jacobson - researchers at the Lawrence Berkeley National Laboratory from the University of California at Berkeley as part of a research project to investigate and improve TCP and Internet gateway performance
-Libpcap authors' main objective was ta create a platform-independent API to eliminate the need for system-dependent packet capture modules in each application, as virtually every Os vendor implements its own capture mechanisms.
+It was created in 1994 by McCanne, Leres and Jacobson - researchers at the Lawrence Berkeley National Laboratory from the University of California at Berkeley as part of a research project to investigate and improve TCP and Internet gateway performance Libpcap authors' main objective was ta create a platform-independent API to eliminate the need for system-dependent packet capture modules in each application, as virtually every Os vendor implements its own capture mechanisms.

-	The libpcap API is designed to be used from C and C++.
-However there are many wrappers that allow its use from languages like Perl, Python, Java, C# or Ruby.
+- The libpcap API is designed to be used from C and C++.
+However there are many wrappers that allow its use from languages like Perl,Python, Java, C# or Ruby.
 Libpcap runs on most UNIX-like operating systems (Linux, Solaris, BSD, HP...).
 There is also a Windows version named Winpcap

 # Implement the following programs using pcap library